mt3842/CSAS-2025-Data-Challenge/README.md

 - `tidyr`
 - `ggplot2`

 To install these packages, run the following command in your R console:

 `install.packages(c("readxl", "dplyr", "tidyr", "ggplot2"))`

-Set your working directory to your folder containing both `file.R` and `data.csv`.
+Set your working directory to your folder containing both `Baseball Pitch Swing Analysis.R` and the data set.

 `setwd("path/to/directory")`

 To run the R script, execute the following command:

-`source("file.R")`
+`source("Baseball Pitch Swing Analysis.R")`

+Ensure that your data set is in the same directory and keeps the original name:

+`statcast_pitch_swing_data_20240402_20241030_with_arm_angle2.csv`